jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 you will be taken to the ASM
 and see a window to enter
 your payment details.
-If these are correct,
-the transaction will be successful, and you will be able to continue testing the security of your systems with our automated tools.
+If the transaction is successful, you will be able to continue testing the security of your systems with our automated tools.